olohmann/cordova-asset-generator/readme.md

 ## Usage

-After cordova-asset-generator is installed globally, you can run `cordova-asset-generator` from the CLI to get the help output:
+After installing the cordova-asset-generator globally, you can run `cordova-asset-generator` from the CLI to get the help output:

 ```bash
 cordova-asset-generator